tjFogarty/tj-ie/src/site/posts/lightweight-utility-object.md

 I'm working on a little project, and it's fairly lightweight.
 I ended up creating a JavaScript object with a few functions to help with the most common tasks, e.g. add class, toggle class, select element...

-It's a collection assembled from {% external-link "http://youmightnotneedjquery.com/", "You Might Not Need jQuery" %}.
+It's a collection assembled from [You Might Not Need jQuery](http://youmightnotneedjquery.com/).

 Example usage: